1

 Couldn't load pickup availability

-A rare military road map dated 1813, during the Napoleonic campaign.
+Rare military road map dated 1813, in the midst of the Napoleonic campaign.
 This handwritten document was used for the logistics of moving a soldier or a detachment of troops.
-It is an authentic administrative record of the functioning of the imperial army under Napoleon I.
+It is an authentic administrative witness to the functioning of the imperial army under Napoleon I.

 Period: First Empire, Napoleon I.